develprr/metamatic-framework/README.md

 ```

 What happens here is that since the available cars were defined already earlier in the MetaStore, now when a new CarSelector component instance is created,
-the available cars will be copied into its state from the MetaStore already in the constructor.
+the available cars will be copied into its state from the MetaStore already upon mounting.
 A very convenient way to preconfigure React object's states
 upon initialization!
 Of course, in real world, the available cars list won't be hard-coded inside MetaStore.
 They will rather be loaded over REST API and then
 placed into MetaStore by preferrably using **updateStore** function.
 Either way, **connect** function will clone that car data into CarSelector's state
 immediately when it's available!